mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 constantly evolving being tested and sometimes rejected.
 For example, just a few years ago Stuart Sierra's component library seem to universally pepper all code bases.
 It was often miss-used[^1] as a substitute for dependency injection and therefore appear liberally scattered through the code base at multiple levels.
-This over use of a good thing resulted in some code smells that have since been recognised as it resulted in artificial coupling and complication.
+This over use of a good thing resulted in some code smells that have since been recognised, as it resulted in artificial coupling and complication.

 # Seeking Clojure #

-So, I've spent some time talking about generic issues I have with larger more complex Clojure/Clojurescript code bases which mainly comes down to being able to work out what the shape of the data is at the time a particular function is called plus needing higher level idioms (or patterns) that I can use to relieve the cognitive load and shortcut having to decode every function in detail to make sense of what I'm reading.
+So, I've spent some time talking about generic issues I have with larger more complex Clojure/Clojurescript code bases which mainly comes down to; being able to work out what the shape of the data is at the time a particular function is called, plus needing higher level idioms (or patterns) that I can use to relieve the cognitive load and shortcut having to decode every function in detail to make sense of what I'm reading.

 ## Maintaining Mental Data Model ##